tonimelisma/fastgallery/README.md

 `sudo add-apt-repository ppa:tonimelisma/ppa`

-For dependencies, install libvips42 for images and optionally ffmpeg (if you need video support):
+Then install libvips42 for images and optionally ffmpeg (if you need video support):

 `apt-get install libvips42 ffmpeg`